COEN-390/RaspberryPiSetup/README.md

 7. Clone the latest Yolo-V5 repo containing the correct weight file in working directory
 8. Cd into it, and run ```python3 detect.py --weights <weightfile.pt> --source <image.png, or 0 for camera>```

+### Notes
+- Raspberry Pi 3 Model B v1.2 uses armv7l archetecture, and official builds for the required version of torch and torchvision for armv7l do not exist.
+The whl files were compiled from source in a Docker container emulating an armv7l architecture using qemu.
+Trying to build from source directly on a Pi would take several days.
+See https://ownyourbits.com/2018/06/27/running-and-building-arm-docker-containers-in-x86/ for more information on this process.